Applications of Strassen's theorem and Choquet theory to optimal transport problems, to uniformly convex functions and

-As $c$ and $f$ are continuous, the right-hand side of the above inequality is uniformly bounded.
+As $c$ is bounded on $\{x\}\times K_{n_0}$ and $f$ is bounded on $K_{n_0}$, the right-hand side of the above inequality is bounded.
 Hence, so is the left-hand side.
 We may therefore pick $\gamma$ that is an accumulation point of the sequence $(\gamma_n)_{n=1}^{\infty}$.
-From (\ref{eqn:costam}) and from continuity of $f$ it follows now that for all $y\in \mathrm{int}K$
+From (\ref{eqn:costam}) and from continuity of $f$ it follows now that for all $y\in K$